Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 - Added a lose banner: 10 minutes
 - Fixed a bug with the frameRate where when there were less than 3 bombs left on the board, would cause the frameRate to become 0 and thus freeze the game: 20 minutes
 - Fixed a bug with revealTile where when the last tile clicked is a bomb and not a safe tile, would cause the win screen to show up because the condition was technically met: 2 minutes
+- Fixed a bug with revealTile where totalHidden is decremented even though the tile is flagged and therefore still hidden: 10 minutes